-A copy of this preliminary short form prospectus has been filed with the securities regulatory authorities in British Columbia, Alberta and Ontario but has not yet become final for the purpose of the sale of securities.
-Information contained in this preliminary short form prospectus may not be complete and may have to be amended.
-The securities may not be sold until a receipt for the short form prospectus is obtained from the securities regulatory authorities.
 This short form prospectus has been filed under legislation in British Columbia, Alberta and Ontario, that permits certain information about these securities to be determined after this prospectus has become final and that permits the omission from this prospectus of that information.
-The legislation requires the delivery to purchasers of a prospectus supplement containing the omitted information within a specified period of time after agreeing to purchase any of these securities.
+Subject to an exemption from the delivery requirements, the legislation requires the delivery to purchasers of a prospectus supplement containing the omitted information within a specified period of time after agreeing to purchase any of these securities.